Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 Arguments: none or string of pulse names; Output: none.
 Example: awg_pulse_reset('P1') resets the pulse named 'P1' to its initial state.
 ```
 The function switches the AWG card back to the initial state in which it was in at the start of the experiment.
 This function can be called with either no argument or with a list of comma separated pulse names.
-If no argument is given all pulses are reset to their initial states.
+If no argument is given all pulses are reset to their initial states (including phases).
 If there is one argument or a list of comma separated pulse names only the listed pulses are returned back to the initial state.
 The function does not update the AWG card, if you want to reset all pulses and and also update the AWG card use the function [awg_reset()](#awg_reset) instead.
 The function has no meaning for the 'Sequence' card mode.
 One should redefine all the sequence instead.
 ### awg_number_of_segments(*segments)
 ```python3
 awg_number_of_segments(*segments)